TomArcher/technical-blog/content/posts/rain-paradox/index.md

 - More time in rain = more wetness.
 - Moving faster = more frontal exposure.

-What made this problem compelling was that there wasn’t an obvious answer — and no way (back then) for me to definitively prove my intuition one way or the other.
-It was a thought experiment we debated with intuition and hand-waving
+What made this problem compelling was that there wasn't an obvious answer and no way (back then) for me to definitively prove my intuition one way or the other.
+It was a thought experiment we debated with intuition and hand-waving.

-But now, with Python and a (virtual) rainy afternoon to spare, I can finally simulate it for real in a few minutes.
+But now, with Python and a (virtual) rainy afternoon to spare, I can finally simulate this problem to *know the answer*.

 ---

-### Modeling the Rain
+## Modeling the Rain

 To simulate the problem accurately (but tractably), we make the following simplifications:

-#### Assumptions:
+**Assumptions:**

 * Rain falls vertically at a constant rate (no wind).
 * Rain falls vertically at a uniform density.
-* You’re a rectangular block moving at constant speed.
+* You're a rectangular block moving at constant speed.
 * Getting wet = the number of raindrops hitting you from the **top** and the **front**.
 * Rain hits the top based on **time exposed**, and the front based on **distance** traveled.
 * Rain from behind and sides is ignored.